G-Node/nixpy/docs/source/storing_data.rst

 store data in it.

 .. literalinclude:: examples/regularlySampledData.py
-   :caption: Storing data in an DataArray.
-Full code in ``regularlySampledData.py``.
+   :caption: Storing data in a DataArray (:download:`example code <regularlySampledData.py>`).
    :language: python
    :lines: 57 - 62
-   :emphasize-lines: 58
+   :emphasize-lines: 2

-As promised, the *DataArray* contains all information to create a basic plot.
+As promised, the *DataArray* contains all information to create a basic plot (see the figure above).

 .. literalinclude:: examples/regularlySampledData.py
    :language: python
    :lines: 29 - 40
-   :emphasize-lines: 30, 31, 35-36
+   :emphasize-lines: 2, 3, 7-8

 The highlighted lines emphasize how information from the dimension descriptor (a *SampledDimension*) and the *DataArray* itself are used for labeling the plot.